 Supporting Guests in Self-Isolation

-Encourage guests to avoid leaving their room for non-essential reasons, if they must leave their room ask them to wear a medical mask.
+Encourage guests to avoid leaving their room for non-essential reasons, if they must leave their room ask them to wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).
 Inform them to avoid specific facilities including ice machines, vending machines, pools, gym facilities, hotel bar or restaurant.

 Discourage visitors and employees from having in-person interactions with self-isolating guests.